Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 Interstate 5 and Seattle downtown skyline

-Written by Dobrina Zhekova | December 14, 2022
+Written by Dobrina Zhekova | Last updated: December 15, 2025

 Jump to: Bus | Light Link Rail | Shuttle | Ride Share Apps Taxi | Car Rental | Airport Car Service

-As one of the country's top ten busiest airports connecting the Pacific Northwest to the rest of the US and the world, Seattle-Tacoma International Airport is a bustling transportation hub serving over 35 million passengers each year.
+As one of the country's top ten busiest airports connecting the Pacific Northwest to the rest of the US and the world, Seattle-Tacoma International Airport (Sea-Tac) is a bustling transportation hub serving over 35 million passengers each year.

 Woman sitting at the airport talking on the phone, corporate travel